Tooaad/Tooaad/README.md

 <!--- CAMPO DE PROGRAMACION -->
-- ⛏🧱Freelancer at <a href="https://diversegames.es/">diverse</a> creating content on The Official Minecraft Marketplace
+- ⛏🧱Freelancer at <a href="https://diversegames.es/">diverse</a> creating content on The Official Minecraft Marketplace.
-- 👨‍💻3rd Year of Computer Science Degree
+- 👨‍💻3rd Year of Computer Science Degree.
-- 👨‍💻In <a href="https://www.42madrid.com/">42Madrid</a> since 2019
+- 👨‍💻In <a href="https://www.42madrid.com/">42Madrid</a> since 2019.
-- 🎤Pop music lover
+- 🎤Pop music lover.
 - 🎮 If I ever make a video game, it would be Voxel Horror-themed.
-- 📧 Reach me out at [Email](mailto:gonzalopernas@diversegames.es) or Discord
+- 📧 Reach me out at [Email](mailto:gonzalopernas@diversegames.es) or Discord.

 ## Diverse